Your membership has expired

 Photo: Ryobi

-At Consumer Reports, we’ve been testing battery-powered snow blowers for more than six years.
-By creating our own snowlike mixture made of sawdust, we’re able to test the performance of battery snow blowers well before winter—and find the best ones to help you through the coldest, snowiest months of the year.
+At Consumer Reports, we’ve been testing battery-powered snow blowers for more than a decade.
+By creating our own heavy snowlike mixture made of water-saturated sawdust, we’re able to test the performance of battery snow blowers well before winter—and find the best ones to help you through the coldest, snowiest months of the year.

 In this article Arrow link